Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

 ## Clean up existing

-The following files created when the solution was created should be removed:
+The following files were created when the solution was provisioned, these should be removed (deleted):
 - `My.Hr.Business/Data/Person.cs`
 - `My.Hr.Business/Validation/PersonArgsValidator.cs`
 - `My.Hr.Business/Validation/PersonValidator.cs`